BestTimesToVisit.com Logo

 money

-While many tourist spots accept USD, carrying some Belize Dollars (BZD) is a good idea for smaller purchases and local markets.
+While many tourist spots accept USD, it's wise to have some Belizean Dollars (BZD) on hand for smaller purchases and local markets.
 The exchange rate is fixed at 2 BZD to 1 USD, so it's easy to calculate.
-Having smaller BZD bills will make paying for things like fresh fruit from a roadside stand or a local beer much smoother.
+ATMs are available but can sometimes be unreliable, so bring enough cash to start.

 culture